 Not all students experience success in a typical classroom setting.
 The noise, size, and expectations of larger schools can be overwhelming to some students.
 The small and welcoming school environment at Aim High School engages students in a learning experience that allows them to thrive both academically and socially.

-Founded in 2011 by a group of teachers, parents, and community members passionate about educating students with Asperger’s Syndrome, Aim High has grown from eight to eighty students over the past seven years and has given hope to students with autism, attention deficits, and anxiety disorders.
+Founded in 2011 by a group of teachers, parents, and community members passionate about educating students with Asperger’s Syndrome, Aim High has grown from eight to eighty students and has given hope to students with a variety of learning differences including autism, attention deficits, and anxiety disorders.
 Through a comprehensive academic curriculum, diverse elective offerings, and extracurricular activities, students who attend Aim High School receive a typical middle and high school experience within a setting that better meets their needs.